-The ARRT Board of Trustees reviewed the results and discussed the impact of potential new standards before approving a final standard for the Registered Radiologist Assistant exam.
+The ARRT Board of Trustees reviewed the results and discussed the impact of potential new standards before approving a final standard for the Radiography exam.

-The board elected to renew the current standard (equivalent to 134 out of 200 non-essay items on the exam form used for this meeting).
-This standard will remain in place until at least 2029, when the next standard setting is scheduled to take place.
+The board approved a new standard equivalent to 138 out of 200 items on the exam form used for this meeting.
+The new standard will go into effect March 2023 and remain in place until at least 2028 when the next standard setting is scheduled to take place.
+ARRT staff expect a future pass rate for first-time candidates around 70% based on the impact data provided to both the board and standard setting committee.